 MLPs are a popular type of Deep Neural Networks (DNNs) and are widely utilized for performing supervised learning tasks such as classification or regression.
 They are primarily composed of dense layers.
-Each dense layer comprises several perceptrons, also called neurons, which are densely connected with perceptrons from the preceding layer, i.e., each perceptron in the layer is connected to every perceptron in the previous layer \citep{goodfellow2016deep}.
-The input to a dense layer is a vector of size $R^{d}$ representing the previous layer's output.
-The output is a vector of size $R^l$ representing the activation of the current layers' perceptrons.
-The transformation performed by a dense layer can be described mathematically as follows: given an input vector $\mathbf{x} \in \mathbf{R}^d$ and a weight matrix $\mathbf{W} \in \mathbf{R}^{l \times d}$, the output $\mathbf{y} \in \mathbf{R}^l$ is computed as:
+Each dense layer comprises several perceptrons, also known as neurons, which are densely connected with perceptrons from the preceding layer, i.e., each perceptron in the layer is connected to every perceptron in the previous layer \citep{goodfellow2016deep}.
+The transformation performed by a dense layer can be described mathematically as follows: given an input vector $\mathbf{I} \in \mathbf{R}^d$ and a weight matrix $\mathbf{W} \in \mathbf{R}^{l \times d}$, the output $\mathbf{O} \in \mathbf{R}^l$ is computed as:

 where $\sigma$ is an activation function, $\mathbf{b} \in \mathbf{R}^l$ is a bias vector, and the operator $(+)$ represents element-wise addition.
 The weight matrix $\mathbf{W}$ contains the learnable parameters of the dense layer.
-Each row of $\mathbf{W}$ represents the weights connecting a neuron in the current layer to the perceptrons in the previous layer, and the bias vector $\mathbf{b}$ represents the bias term added to the weighted sum of the inputs.
+Each row of $\mathbf{W}$ represents the weights connecting a perceptron in the current layer to the perceptrons in the previous layer, and the bias vector $\mathbf{b}$ represents the bias term added to the weighted sum of the inputs.

-During the forward pass, the input is first transformed linearly through the dot product of $\mathbf{W}$ and $\mathbf{x}$, and then non-linearly through the activation function $\sigma$, producing the output $\mathbf{y}$ \citep{goodfellow2016deep}.
-The weights and biases of a dense layer determine the strength of the connections and the threshold at which the neuron activates.
-During training, the neural network iteratively learns the optimal values of $\mathbf{W}$ by minimizing the discrepancy between predicted and actual values \citep{goodfellow2016deep}.